queeksm/Tic-Tac-Toe/README.md

 The project specification and assinment details are part of The Odin Project's Ruby Programming course, which can be found [here.](https://www.theodinproject.com/courses/ruby-programming/lessons/oop)

 This project was split up into four key milestones:
-1. Project Setup
-    - Creation of the two main directories:
-         - **lib** for game logic;
-         - **bin* for the executable file
+1. **Project** Setup - creating the two main directories: **lib**       for game    logic and **bin* for the executable file

-2. User Interface
-    - Planning and creation of the main flow of the game through which the user would   interact with the game.
+2. **User Interface** - Creating the main play flow, user                           interactions and messages and all other 'content' for the game.
-    - Writing all the games content

-3. Game Logic
-    - Creating all classes and methods to give the game the ability to be played!
+3. **Game Logic** - Creation of all classes and methods to make the     game        run.
+This is the main 'engine' of the game.
-    - A 'Player' class allowing player creation
-    - A 'Board' class to:
-      - Show a visual representation of the board to the player
-      - Store players moves and fetch them
-      - Define whether the game has ended in a win or a draw
-    - A 'Game' class to:
-      - Provide prompt users for their move and alternate on each turn
-      - Randomise starting player on game start
-      - Translate a numeric input of 1 to 9 to coordinates
-      - Optional instructions display on start up
-      - Rematch option at the end of the game
-      - Randomised responses for the user for a different experience each time

 4. ReadMe / Further Intructions